south-lacrosse/www-dev/docs/development-help.md

 * `git add .` - add all files to index
 * `git commit -am "message"` - Commit with a message.
 The `-a` flag (all) automatically stages files that have been modified and deleted, but new files you have not told Git about are not affected.
 * `git reset --hard HEAD^` - delete the last commit.
 Be careful with this one!
+And don't do if you've pushed to a repo that others may have pulled from.
 * `git rebase --committer-date-is-author-date -i HEAD~10` - interactive rebase.
 Opens up an editor with a list of commits, and you can pick which commits to keep.
 Git then applies the remaining commits one-by-one from the starting point you specified, effectively deleting the removed commits. `HEAD~10` could also be a commit e.g. `ad14bf3`.

     On a rebase author date is preserved, but committer date is modified.
 There is no way to preserve the committer date, but you can do the next best thing and `--committer-date-is-author-date`.